mumuki/mumuki-puzzle-runner/README.md

 <a name="MuzzleCanvas+loadPreviousSolution"></a>

 ### muzzleCanvas.loadPreviousSolution()
-Loads the current canvas with the
+Loads - but does not draw - the current canvas with the previous solution, if available.

 **Kind**: instance method of [<code>MuzzleCanvas</code>](#MuzzleCanvas)
 <a name="MuzzleCanvas+submit"></a>